 Transmitting offensive e-mails to include the downloading pornographic e-mails, insensitive jokes, displays of unacceptable material such as pin-up calendars or graffiti.

-We understand that being the victim of such abuse can be traumatic and it can be a difficult time for a victim.
+We understand that being the victim of such abuse can be traumatic and difficult for a victim.
+Tracey solicitors have a dedicated team of solicitors specialising in harassment and provide a friendly and professional service.

-If you are considering discussing sexual harassment with a Solicitor it is important that you do so as soon as possible, there are steps that you must take in order to substantiate your claim and certain time limits in order to proceed with an action may apply.
+If you are considering discussing a case with a sexual harassment solicitor it is important that you do so as soon as possible.
+There are steps that you must take in order to substantiate your claim.
+In addition, there are certain time limits in order to proceed with an action may apply.

 Calculation of compensation by Irish Courts